ZONESTAR3D/Z8P/Z8P-MK2/2-Operation_Guide/Auto_Color_Mixing/readme.md

   + **Start Z:** set the start Z heigth(such as:0mm)
   + **End Z:** set the END Z heigth(such as:200mm)
   + **Start V-tool:** set the start V-tool(such as:0)
   + **End V-tool:** set the end V-tool(such as:1)

 After set **Start Z** isn’t equal to **End Z**, and **Start V-tool** isn’t equal to **End V-tool**, the LCD will shows **Gradient : ON**.
 ![](3.jpg)

-### Realize gradient mixing by modifing gcode file
+### :star2:Realize gradient mixing by modifing gcode file
 You can also add a M166 command into the "start G-code" of the machine setting when slicing, so it can automatically work when print from SD card.
 + **To add a "M166" command, it can start a "Gradient Mixing".**
 >
 	Descitpion of M166 command